Visit The Crossroads Of The Adirondacks: Tupper Lake, NY

-Nicknamed "The Crossroads of the Adirondacks" because of its central location in the Adirondack Park, Tupper Lake is a true gem.
+Tupper Lake's nickname stems from its central location in the Adirondack Park.
 It is home to the popular Wild Center, a nationally recognized natural history ecocenter that brings the Adirondack wilderness up close and personal.
 Tupper Lake also offers miles of secluded snowmobile trails dotted with outstanding accommodations, plus pristine waters, and a neverending list of outdoor adventures.

 Photo provided by The Regional Office of Sustainable Tourism/Lake Placid CVB (ROOST)